Know the difference between Carpet Area, Build-Up Area and Super Built-Up Area

 Meaning |

-Distance between the inner walls of the property that can be covered by the carpet. |
+Distance between the inner walls of the property that the carpet can cover |

-The area is measured from the outer wall surfaces including the wall thickness. |
+The area is measured from the outer wall surfaces, including the wall thickness |

-It includes the built-up area and the area of all other common spaces. |
+It includes the built-up area and the area of all other common spaces |

 Living room |